elastisys/compliantkubernetes/README.md

 > The command `mike serve` also works to preview a page, but it does not seem to support live preview.
 > This means that you need to restart `mike serve` after every file change, which is not really productive

-- To view locally: `mike deploy compliantkubernetes ck8s -t 'main'` and then `mike serve`.
+- To view locally: `mike deploy welkin -t 'main'` and then `mike serve`.
 - To re-generate figures: `make -C docs/img`. **For simplicity, please commit generated figures.
 Prefer PNG (width == 1200px), to facilitate embedded logos.**
 - For continuous preview of figures: `make -C docs/img preview`.
 - To generate `docs/stylesheets/style.css`, please use `sass extra_sass/style.css.scss > docs/stylesheets/style.css`.